Remi-Coulom/joedb/doc/source/concurrency.rst

 that support locking, such as ``Posix_File`` and ``Windows_File`` (or ``File``, when it is typedefed to one of those).

+joedbc produces a convenient ``Local_Client`` class that creates the connection and the client in one single line of code.
 Here is an example of use:

 .. literalinclude:: ./tutorial/local_concurrency.cpp
    :language: c++